MiningMyBusiness/ClaimDetector/Data/README.md

 # Details on data files

 ### CitationNeeded.pkl
-A pandas dataframe containing clauses and sentences that need citations.
-Scraped from Wikipedia.
+A pandas dataframe containing clauses and sentences from Wikipedia that need citations.
 ### NotAClaim.pkl
-A pandas dataframe containing clauses and sentences that do NOT need citations.
+A pandas dataframe containing clauses and sentences from Wikipedia that do NOT need citations.